se/rasa_nlu/README.md

 ### What languages does it support?
 Short answer: English, German, and Spanish currently.
-Longer answer: If you want to add a new language, the key things you need are a tokenizer and a set of word vectors.
+Longer answer: If you want to add a new language, the key things you need a tokenizer and a set of word vectors.
 More information can be found in the [language documentation](https://rasa-nlu.readthedocs.io/en/stable/languages.html).

 ## How to contribute
 We are very happy to receive and merge your contributions.
 There is some more information about the style of the code and docs in the [documentation](http://rasa-nlu.readthedocs.io/en/stable/contribute.html).